 - Configure your SPF records to give us permission to send receipts on your behalf

-- Have the authorized signer on your Braintree account send an email to our Support team, requesting that this feature be activated
+- Have the authorized signer on your account contact us, requesting that this feature be activated

-After you’ve received confirmation from our Support team, you must enable email receipts in the Control Panel:
+After you’ve received confirmation from our Support team, enable email receipts in the Control Panel: